 What are Internet, Hybrid, and Web-enhanced courses?

+Online Learning uses the following guidelines to understand the distinctions between Internet, Hybrid, and Web-enhanced courses.
 All of these have this in common: they have an online component that contributes to the students’ learning.
 What distinguishes them from one another is the degree to which instruction is delivered in an online format.

 - In Internet (I) courses, all instruction takes place online.
 These courses may still have face-to-face, proctored assessments, but the instructional aspects of the course occur entirely in an online environment.